Eccles Building: Architectural competition

 From 1913 to 1937, the Federal Reserve Board met in the United States Treasury building on Pennsylvania Avenue in Washington, D.C., while employees were scattered across three locations throughout the city.

 In response to the Banking Act of 1935, which centralized control of the Federal Reserve System and placed it in the hands of the Board, the Board decided to consolidate its growing staff in a new building, to be sited on Constitution Avenue and designed by an architect selected through an invited competition.

 The principal officials overseeing the competition were Charles Moore, chairman of the United States Commission of Fine Arts, and Adolph C. Miller, a member of the Board since 1914.
 Miller drafted a statement to help the competing architects understand the concerns of Board, explaining that the traditional style of public architecture – with columns, pediments, and generous use of symbolic ornamentation – would not be of the utmost concern.

 In describing the character of the building as governmental, it is not, however, intended to suggest that its monumental character should be emphasized.
 It is thought desirable that its aesthetic appeal should be through dignity of conception, proportion, scale and purity of line rather than through stressing of purely decorative or monumental features.
 For this reason it is suggested that the use of columns, pediments and other such forms may be altogether omitted and should be restricted to the character of the building as above described.

 Proposals were received from architects such as John Russell Pope and James Gamble Rogers.
 Ultimately, the winner of the competition was the simplified classical design by Paul Philippe Cret.

 The architect and the design

-Cret was a naturalized U.S. citizen who had trained at the École des Beaux-Arts in Lyons and Paris.
+Cret was a naturalized U.S. citizen who had trained at the École des Beaux-Arts in Lyon and Paris.
 He was invited to the United States in 1903 to establish the department of architecture at the University of Pennsylvania, and established his own practice in 1907.

 His first major commission was the Pan American Union Building, in Washington, D.C.
 (1908).
-Designed with Albert Kelsey, it was a building in quintessential Beaux-Arts style, with an impressive classical façade, rich ornamentation, and allegorical references to the goals of the organization.
+Designed with Albert Kelsey, it was a building in quintessential Beaux-Arts style, with a classical façade, rich ornamentation, and allegorical references to the goals of the organization.
 This led to many other commissions for war memorials, civic buildings, court houses, and museums in cities such as Detroit, Hartford, Philadelphia, Indianapolis, and Washington, D.C.

 By 1935, under the influence of Modernism, Cret's style had evolved toward the Stripped Classicism of buildings such as the Folger Shakespeare Library (1929–32).
 But true to the Beaux-Arts tradition, he oversaw every aspect of the building project, including technical and aesthetic details.
 His firm made more than 300 freehand sketches, measured plans, site plans, elevational studies, and perspective drawings, each of which could contain front, side, and top views, and sectional details when necessary.